 One of the most popular things to do here in Clearwater is whitewater rafting.
 It’s an exhilarating way to see the area and get an adrenaline rush at the same time.
 I recommend booking a whitewater rafting tour in the Clearwater River, full of exciting rapids, churning waves, and stunning scenery.

 All the equipment needed is included, and your guide will help you navigate unique features on the route, including the “Bear’s Den” and “Hawaii 5-0.”
-In the spring and early summer, this tour also includes a visit to Candle Creek Falls, where you can walk behind a waterfall and even jump from a 25-foot cliff!
+In the spring and early summer, this tour also includes a visit to Candle Creek Falls, where you can walk behind a waterfall and even jump from a 7.6-meter cliff (25 feet) cliff!

 The Clearwater Trout Hatchery stocks more than 300 lakes around BC and offers free tours by appointment.
 The trout here are raised throughout the winter and released in the spring, so winter is a great time to visit.

 Clearwater is beautiful in the summer, but there are lots of things to do here once the snow falls too!
 Cross-country skiing is popular here on the many trails, as well as snowmobiling, skating, and ice fishing.
 The waterfalls in the area also freeze over and are spectacular wintery wonders.

 If you’re hungry while in Clearwater, there are plenty of choices!
 Wild Flour Café and Bakery is a super cute place for breakfast and lunch.
 Everything here is handmade, and it’s great to pick up a freshly baked loaf of bread or cinnamon bun.

 For a hearty meal, head to Hop “N” Hog for a Canadian smokehouse experience.
 They specialize in birch-smoked beef and pork that is expertly smoked for hours!
 Pair it with a drink from one of their 10 draft taps with a rotating selection of local craft ale, lager, and cider.